saad3586/Analyzing-Music-Store-Database/README.md

 This report provides SQL queries to analyze a music store database, helping to identify key insights such as top-selling artists, best customers, most popular genres, and customer spending habits.
 These queries help in business decision-making, such as targeting marketing efforts and planning promotional events based on customer preferences and sales data.

+**Summary..**
+**SQL Skills & Expertise:**
+✔ Writing optimized SQL queries to retrieve, aggregate, and analyze data ✔ Using JOINs (INNER JOIN, LEFT JOIN) to combine data from multiple tables ✔ Implementing GROUP BY and ORDER BY for data aggregation and sorting ✔ Applying subqueries and CTEs (Common Table Expressions) for complex data retrieval ✔ Utilizing window functions (ROW_NUMBER, PARTITION BY) for ranking and filtering ✔ Extracting business insights such as top customers, best-selling artists, and popular genres ✔ Working with aggregate functions (SUM, COUNT, AVG) to analyze customer spending and invoice trends ✔ Using WHERE and HAVING clauses for filtering datasets ✔ Identifying high-value customers and best-selling artists for targeted promotions